Sleds Take To The Lakes This Summer

 Noise Pollution: Watercross sleds are loud and can be heard across vast distances, severely affecting the soundscape.
 This noise over two days would disturb and distress people, pets, and wildlife.
 Would you welcome hearing high-speed engines revving from 9 am to 4 pm?
 Noise pollution is recognized as being almost as detrimental to humans as air pollution.
 Imagine how wildlife would be impacted by two days of high-speed activity.
 Environmental advocates say engine noise can disturb wildlife, potentially driving some species from their habitats.

 Air Pollution: If you can smell it, you are taking in pollutants.
 Exhaust fumes can affect the heart, not just our lungs.
-Watercross sled exhaust contains dangerous levels of airborne toxins including nitrogen oxides, carbon monoxide, ozone, aldehydes, butadiene, benzenes, and extremely persistent polycyclic aromatic hydrocarbons.
+Watercross sled exhaust contains dangerous levels of airborne toxins, including nitrogen oxides, carbon monoxide, ozone, aldehydes, butadiene, benzenes, and highly persistent polycyclic aromatic hydrocarbons.
 These pollutants degrade air quality and alter the environmental chemistry.

-Emissions: Although newer snowmobile models are marginally quieter and cleaner, they have a bad environmental reputation.
+Emissions: Although newer snowmobile models are marginally quieter and cleaner, they have a terrible environmental reputation.
 Snowmobiles not equipped with a catalytic converter can emit more hydrocarbons, nitrous oxides, and carbon monoxide than cars and other road vehicles.
-Snowmobiles equipped with a catalytic converter while better, this only puts their emissions on par with cars and other road vehicles meaning they emit greenhouse gasses that contribute to climate change concerns.
-The levels of carbon monoxide (CO) and particulate matter (PM) should be a primary concern to everyone including watercross participants and spectators.
-CO is noxious to humans especially nearby and over an extended period as a watercross event would present.
+Snowmobiles fitted with a catalytic converter are better; this only puts their emissions on par with cars and other road vehicles, meaning they emit greenhouse gasses that contribute to climate change concerns.
+Carbon monoxide (CO) and particulate matter (PM) levels should be a primary concern to everyone, including watercross participants and spectators.
+CO is noxious to humans, especially nearby and over an extended period, as a watercross event would present.
 PM is a confirmed human carcinogen by Environmental Protection Agencies.

 Shoreline Damage: 4 to 5 sleds taking off from the shoreline into the water can tear up the banks.
-Several 500 lb sleds being driven over the grassy areas that would serve as the pit area and service bays for sometimes as many as 200 watercross sleds would subject the area to rigorous wear and tear far greater than usual possibly meaning costs to the community to restore.
-This has implications for taxpayers and some may have something to say about that.
+Several 500 lb sleds being driven over the grassy areas that would serve as the pit area and service bays for sometimes as many as 200 watercross sleds would subject the area to rigorous wear and tear far greater than usual, possibly meaning costs to the community to restore.
+This has implications for taxpayers, and some may have something to say.

-Lake Bed Damage: A sled sinking to the bottom of the lake may seem funny to some and render a few laughs after the fact but a 400 lb sled settling on a lake bed stands to stir up sediment, cause damage to an otherwise undisturbed lake bed that supports an ecosystem.
-Stirring up sediment can add additional nutrients to the water, potentially causing excessive algae growth.
-These algae blooms can lead to a depletion of oxygen in the water, the release of toxins, and taste and odor problems.
+Lake Bed Damage: A sled sinking to the bottom of the lake may seem funny to some and render a few laughs after the fact, but a 400 lb sled settling on a lake bed stands to stir up sediment, cause damage to an otherwise undisturbed lake bed that supports an ecosystem.
+Stirring up sediment can add nutrients to the water, potentially causing excessive algae growth.
+These algae blooms can lead to oxygen depletion in the water, the release of toxins, and taste and odor problems.
 Algae blooms can reduce the ability of fish and other aquatic life to find food and can cause entire populations to leave an area or even die.
-Multiple 'sleds' sinking over two days increases these kinds of threats and damage.
+Multiple 'sleds' sinking over two days increases these threats and damage.

 Vegetation Damage: An approximate 500 lb water sled that ends up at the bottom of the lake will cause damage to the aquatic vegetation and its vascular structure.
-Thereby rendering vegetation incapable of nutrient transport and function.
+This renders vegetation incapable of nutrient transport and function.
 This can affect the growth and availability of aquatic wildlife.
-This can temporarily reduce plant density for an undetermined period affecting the aquatic wildlife that relies on it as a food source, natural habitat, and protective cover.
-Multiple sleds sinking over a two-day watercross event would increase the likelihood of this kind of damage and threat.
+This can temporarily reduce plant density for an undetermined period, affecting the aquatic wildlife that relies on it as a food source, natural habitat, and protective cover.
+Multiple sleds sinking over a two-day watercross event would increase the likelihood of this damage and threat.

-Aquatic Wildlife: The number of pontoon boats and sleds on the lake would be a threat to turtles, fish, loons, crayfish, amphibians, reptiles, etc. All aquatic wildlife has an important role to fulfill and as such needs to be preserved and protected.
+Aquatic Wildlife: The number of pontoon boats and sleds on the lake would threaten turtles, fish, loons, crayfish, amphibians, reptiles, etc. All aquatic wildlife has an important role to fulfill and, as such, needs to be preserved and protected.
 The risk of propeller injuries is always a concern.
-A sled sinking to the lake bed could potentially cause injury or mortality to unsuspecting or curious aquatic wildlife such as turtles, loons, and fish.
+A sled sinking to the lake bed could cause injury or mortality to unsuspecting or curious aquatic wildlife such as turtles, loons, and fish.

-Species At Risk: Although some people may view the lakes, ponds and rivers as their personal playground these waterbodies are critical habitat for species at risk such as the turtle species native to Ontario and facilitate the needs of all wildlife species that rely on the water.
+Species At Risk: Although some people may view the lakes, ponds, and rivers as their personal playground, these waterbodies are critical habitats for species at risk, such as the turtle species native to Ontario, and facilitate the needs of all wildlife species that rely on the water.

-The mere presence of the increased water vehicle activity watercross racing would heighten intangible concerns to species at risk and the environment that cannot be measured in a conventional sense.
+The mere presence of increased water vehicle activity in watercross racing would heighten intangible concerns about species at risk and the environment that cannot be measured in a conventional sense.
 Species-At-Risk are particularly sensitive to changes in their environment.
 Excessively loud noise can interfere with the physiological and behavioral patterns of species at risk and pose threats that impact the survival of many species.
-Wildlife that cannot cope with such adjustments may abandon their offspring, not see to their basic needs, become unhealthy and/or be vulnerable to disease resulting in death.
+Wildlife that cannot cope with such adjustments may abandon their offspring, not see to their basic needs, become unhealthy, and/or be vulnerable to disease, resulting in death.

-Watercross Enthusiasts (Novice): An after effect that is a concern is whether private citizens of varying ages may take to DIY watercross racing at any time on any body of water independent of OWRA.
-Being novices this could involve little in the way of measures if any to lessen the environmental impact of their sled and activities and concerningly involve unsafe practices.
-As well as subjecting people and wildlife to unwanted noise, stresses and the concerns that go along with that.
+Watercross Enthusiasts (Novice): An aftereffect that concerns whether private citizens of varying ages may take to DIY watercross racing at any time on any body of water independent of OWRA.
+Being novices, this could involve little measures to lessen the environmental impact of their sled and activities and, concerningly, unsafe practices that subject people and wildlife to unwanted noise, stresses, and the accompanying concerns.

-Camping/Site Damage: Another concern related to a watercross racing event is the additional wear and tear as a result of racing participants staying on the event grounds.
+Camping/Site Damage: Another concern related to a watercross racing event is the additional wear and tear due to racing participants staying on the event grounds.
 In the past, this has been requested.
-The increased demands on a site not intended as a camping ground impacts natural landscapes and can include erosion, ruining vegetation, contributing to large swaths of bare soil that increase pollutants into the water, contamination through products used and discarded, triggering algae blooms, affect wildlife habitat, etc. Once a site is subject to rigorous activities it is usually not exposed to impact and can occur very quickly while the restoration is an extremely slow process.
-Without meaning Increased activity can destroy our favorite places.
+The increased demands on a site not intended as a camping ground impact natural landscapes and can include erosion, ruining vegetation, contributing to large swaths of bare soil that increase pollutants into the water, contamination through products used and discarded, triggering algae blooms, affect wildlife habitat, etc. Once a site is subject to rigorous activities, it is usually not exposed to impact and can occur quickly, while the restoration is extremely slow.
+Without meaning, Increased activity can destroy our favorite places.

 Community Dynamic

 Watercross racing has been shunned in other communities due to the noise and impact on wildlife and the environment.
 Two days of watercross racing could do more harm than good.
-With all due respect, it doesn't make sense to support an event that has unhealthy aspects for nearby residents, wildlife, and the natural environment as well as the participants and spectators.
+With all due respect, it doesn't make sense to support an event that has unhealthy aspects for nearby residents, wildlife, the natural environment, and the participants and spectators.

-You may not see yourself as being a steward to earth but we all are or at least should be as we all have a vested interest.
+You may not see yourself as a steward to earth, but we all are or should be, as we all have a vested interest.
 Animal, plant, and aquatic biodiversity keeps ecosystems functional.
 Healthy ecosystems allow us to survive, get enough food to eat, and make a living.
-Watercross racing is one of those human activities that pose a threat to the biodiversity and ecosystem of any lake and the surrounding region is home to.
+Watercross racing is one of those human activities that threaten any lake's biodiversity and ecosystem, which the surrounding region is home to.

 Thank you for reading this.
 It is hoped the content of this article has provided information that is helpful to people in communities considering booking a watercross racing event.
-If such an event has been proposed we would encourage those involved in the decision-making process and the people in the community to check out videos to get a better sense of what is being proposed and consult with the Ministry of Natural Resources and Forestry in your district and/or other conservation organizations before considering such an event.
-If wanting to know more about the Ontario Watercross Racing Association and watercross racing go to their WordPress Blog https://ontariowatercrossracingassociation.wordpress.com/?fbclid=IwAR1vMkRxUWyWWuPeFuq5oLl-F3o9nLk2ErGJtYy8QMfoJ4dKyRpvMAGTYtU
+If such an event has been proposed, we will encourage those involved in the decision-making process and the people in the community to check out videos to get a better sense of what is being proposed and consult with the Ministry of Natural Resources and Forestry in your district and/or other conservation organizations before considering such an event.
+If wanting to know more about the Ontario Watercross Racing Association and watercross racing, go to their WordPress Blog https://ontariowatercrossracingassociation.wordpress.com/?fbclid=IwAR1vMkRxUWyWWuPeFuq5oLl-F3o9nLk2ErGJtYy8QMfoJ4dKyRpvMAGTYtU.

-Moving forward it would be great to see tourism generated in communities in Ontario by emphasizing each community's commitment to building awareness and teaching fellow travelers how to respect wildlife and the natural environment as we do.
+Moving forward, it would be great to see tourism generated in communities in Ontario by emphasizing each community's commitment to building awareness and teaching fellow travelers to respect wildlife and the natural environment as we do.

-If you have any questions regarding this subject or other turtle-related matters please do not hesitate to contact Think Turtle Conservation Initiative at 647-606-9537 (phone/text) or e-mail thinkturtle@yahoo.com.
+If you have any questions regarding this or other turtle-related matters, please do not hesitate to contact Think Turtle Conservation Initiative at 647-606-9537 (phone/text) or e-mail thinkturtle@yahoo.com.

 Photo: Wikimedia Commons/ DickDaniels